apache/airflow/CONTRIBUTING.rst

 1. Install the latest versions of the `Docker Community Edition <https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-community-edition>`_ and `Docker Compose <https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-compose>`_ and add them to the PATH.

-2. Install jq on your machine.
-The exact command depends on the operating system (or Linux distribution) you use. `More information <https://stedolan.github.io/jq/download/>`_
+2. Install `jq <https://stedolan.github.io/jq/download/>`_ on your machine.
+The exact command depends on the operating system (or Linux distribution) you use.
 For example, on Ubuntu:

 .. code-block:: bash